-If you use on of the AppSheet add-ons to integrate with Google Forms, Sheets, or Docs, please also read this article to learn more about specific limitations in those integrations.
+If you use one of the AppSheet add-ons to integrate with Google Forms, Sheets, or Docs, please also read this article to learn more about specific limitations on those integrations.

 Make certain that your spreadsheet is not marked as "Public".
 The Google spreadsheets API doesn't enable updates against public spreadsheets.